 Easy realistic water droplet drawing

 One of the easiest subjects to draw realistically is a water droplet.
 To achieve the smooth blended appearance on the water’s surface, get a paper stump, or even a q-tip and blend the graphite on the paper.
 Achieve softer pencil lines with softer graphite pencils, such as a 4B or 6B.
 A smooth paper like Bristol board will allow you to render the finest details, without the paper texture obscuring pencil lines.
+This drawing is relatively easy, if you want to find some more easy drawings to create, check out our list!

 Draw a hyperrealistic eye

 Eyes make for an interesting subject.
 This eye drawing tutorial shows you every step to drawing an eye from scratch.
 Drawing with a soft graphite pencil and blending with a tortillion will help you achieve ultra smooth blends in the skin.
 There is a lot of blending involved in drawing an eye.
 Get a white gel pen, or even some white gouache to create the brightest highlights at the end.
+For a comprehensive eye drawing tutorial check out our guide.

 Draw a realistic eagle